AnyLog-co/documentation/getting started.md

 ```

 Using the CLI, a user can interact with the node or peer nodes in the network.
+A more detailed description of the AnyLog CLI is available ine [The AnyLog CLI](cli.md) section.

-The supported commands allow to retrieve and modify configuration, state of different processes, query and update the blockchain data and
+Users issue commands to retrieve and modify configuration, state of different processes, query and update the blockchain data and
 issue SQL queries to data stored locally and data that is stored by other members of the network.

 Exiting and terminating an AnyLog node is by issuing the command `exit node` on the CLI.